Prep pathways that adapt

 We do not prescribe which specialties belong on the platform.
 We ask whether the friction is real, whether there is a clinician willing to co-author the pathway, and whether the patient journey has the kind of between-visit gap the engine can bridge.

 A busy endoscopy list loses more to cancelled prep, GLP-1 confusion, and follow-up drift in a week than Aescia costs for the month.
-The economic case is subtractive: less phone work at the front desk, fewer repeat appointments on inadequate prep, fewer recall patients lost to the wind.
+The numbers below are yours, not ours.
+Set the four inputs to your ASC and the model rescales.
+Three honest bands, conservative through potential, anchored to the literature beneath.

 Mehta 2021